King Kandoro's Properganda World Tour Live at Reps Theatre: A Review

 The demeanour and calculated reflections that have made his show a success are what he brings to his latest performance, with a more than generous helping of humour.
 The show takes on propaganda in all its different forms.
 The state propaganda of the past as scripted by Jonathan Moyo, the state propaganda of the present as scripted by Nick Mangwana and the propaganda against women as scripted by Shadaya.

 While at its core comedy, the show took on different forms as it went on.
-At a certain point, it felt like a Pub Choir, and as a millennial who knew the songs and the propaganda, those were my favourite moments.
+At a certain point, it felt like a Pub Choir, and as a millennial who knew the songs and the propaganda they instilled, those were my favourite moments.

 Although Properganda is born from the show, it still has the distinct DNA of a King Kandoro special.
 Conspiracy Theories make an appearance and so does that running joke about CIOs, but you don't need to have watched his previous specials to understand it.